Juno-CodePath/JUNO/README.md

 **Required Must-have Stories**

+* User can log in.
+* User stays logged in across app restarts.
 * User can create an account.
-* User can log in.
-* User can update their profile with their location or add a picture.
-* User can view their profile with their age and number of matches.
 * User can view a feed of profiles.
 * User can tap yes/no to a profile.
+* User can view their compatibility score with other users.
 * User can send messages to matched profiles.
-* User can view their compatibility score with other users.
+* User can view their profile with their age and number of matches.
+* User can update their profile.
-* User can filter feed based on age, location, etc.
+* User can update their email, location, time of birth etc.
 * User can receive notifications.
+* User can logout.

 **Optional Nice-to-have Stories**